 Miami Accountants aren’t satisfied with just producing perfect financial accounting.
 They want to make sense of each client’s unique financial situation and create specific opportunities for them.
-One Miami Accountant told us that one of his clients with a multi-location, multi-branch business was buying the same inventory items at different costs.
+One Miami Accountant told us that one of his clients with a multi-location, the multi-branch business was buying the same inventory items at different costs.
 If this CPA had the ability to do data mining to find trends and variances across all the different branches, his client would save tons of money every year on purchases.

 5. Technology and More Technology

 For a long time, Miami Accountants settled for a limited range of products that they used successfully year after year in their firms.
 But the explosion of online bandwidth, coupled with the emergence of powerful cloud technology for public accounting firms, is radically redefining the way CPAs provide their services.
 A CPA firm can provide services to clients in several states, using scanned images of their source documents.
-The result is low-cost, efficient, productive and profitable.
+The result is low-cost, efficient, productive, and profitable.
 Leave it to the cloud providers to deal with the hardware.

 6. Empowering and Energizing Staff

-Miami Accountants are focusing on making their staff more expert in their work, making the workplace more exciting and providing meaningful assignments to staff.
+Miami Accountants are focusing on making their staff more expert in their work, making the workplace more exciting, and providing meaningful assignments to staff.
 The essence is getting staff to become better able and more available to engage with clients, which increases client satisfaction.